renbingfei/androidAcoustic/README.md

 # Acoustic Communication
-In this project we want to design a communication system which can transmit data over acoustic waves.
-Here, our target is smart phone which runs Android operating system and that’s because android gives us a wide range of access to hardware including determining sampling rate, different mode of playing sound on speaker.
-These access also applied for microphone hardware which we need on receiver side.
+In this project, I want to design a communication system which can transmit data over acoustic waves.
+My target is to implement this communication system on smartphones with runs Android operating system as my project for CSE561, computer networks course.
-First we will discuss about designing transmitter and choosing a modulation scheme.
-Then based on that, receiver will be designed and also result of different experiments with this communication system will be reported.
+First I will discuss transmitter design and modulation scheme.
+Then based on that, I will describe receiver design, and also I wiil show results of different experiments with my communication system.

 # Transmitter
 I decided to use On-Off Keying (OOK) as my modulation scheme which sends one bit per each sample.
-The reason is that at the beginning of this project, creating a sine wave on android seems to be difficult and as the modulation scheme gets more complicated, receiver will be also more complicated to design.
-Hence, I decided to use simplest modulation scheme and after implementing that, we can improve transmitter and use other schemes.
-As figure1 shows, OOK modulation is using two different symbols to sends one bit per symbol.
+This makes transmitter and receiver design very simple, which is my goal as frist try of designing a communication system on Android.
+As Fig. 1 shows, OOK modulation is using two different symbols to sends one bit per symbol.
 This modulation uses a sine wave to send a bit which is correspond to 1 and sends a signal with zero amplitude that correspond to 0.
-Duration of each symbol is called time interval (T) which shows length of modulated signal for each bit.
-Time interval is dependent to noise floor of the environment and by increasing this number, we can achieve higher SNR.
+Duration of each symbol is symbole time interval (T) which shows length of modulated signal for each bit.
+Time interval is dependent to noise floor of the environment and by increasing it, we can achieve higher SNR.
 Also, there is a trade-off between time interval and bitrate which should be determined based on the characteristics of communication channel.

 ![Alt text](/figs/modulations.jpg?raw=true "Figure 1- Different Modulation Scheme in Time Domain")

-As block diagram in figure 2 shows, transmitter is structured by different submodules and each of these modules take a responsibility for transmitting signal.
+As block diagram in Fig. 2 shows, transmitter is structured by different submodules and each submodule performs special task.

 ![Alt text](/figs/block.jpg?raw=true "Figure 2- Transmitter Block Diagram")